Ram81/Competitive_Programming/README.md

-# Templates for Competitive Programming
+# Templates for Competitive Programming.